 Why Diamond Manufacturers Avoid Memo

-Firstly, there’s never any guarantee that the desired amount of goods will ever sell.
+Firstly, there’s never a guarantee that the desired amount of goods will ever sell.
 Secondly, and perhaps more importantly, while the diamonds are on loan at this store (or chain), they can’t be sold to anyone else.

 Because of these two issues, memo prices are typically significantly higher than regular cash prices.
 So even if Zales can arrange a memo agreement with a supplier, they still haven’t solved the problem of built-in higher prices.

 They might have less pressure from banks in such an arrangement, but their cost basis will be higher than the cash customer that doesn’t tie-up a manufacturer’s stock of goods (ie. online-only stores).